 See our Hybrid and multicloud solutions

 Cloud computing services offer convenient, pay-as-you-go models that eliminate costly expenditures and maintenance.
-Cloud providers host a choice of infrastructure, platform, and software offerings on-site that they "rent," giving your organization the flexibility to turn cloud computing services up and down according to your changing requirements.
+Cloud providers host a choice of infrastructure, platform, and software offerings on-site that they "rent," giving your organisation the flexibility to turn cloud computing services up and down according to your changing requirements.

 PaaS builds on the IaaS model, but is usually specific to hardware and software tools for application development.
 Cloud providers, in addition to providing infrastructure components, also host and manage operating systems and middleware that your developers need to create and run applications.
 PaaS offers an on-demand, pay-as-you-go model.

-With SaaS, cloud providers host and manage an entire infrastructure, as well as end-user applications.
+What is SaaS?
+Cloud providers host and manage an entire infrastructure, as well as end-user applications.
 When your company chooses a SaaS model, you do not need to install anything; your users will be able to log in and begin immediately using the cloud provider's application running on their infrastructure.
 SaaS frees you to think only about how your business will use that software, not how to maintain it.
 SaaS is available on-demand or by subscription.